lsseong/tutorial_ethereum/README.md

 Events/logs are the result of LOG opcodes being executed in the EVM.
 They are a part of "internal transactions" which are derived by executing transaction data through the EVM.

-Logs are part of the transaction receipts.
+Logs are stored as an array in a transaction receipt that has the following data structure:

 ```
 blockHash: String, 32 Bytes - hash of the block where this transaction was in.